Xunnamius/black-flag/README.md

 require allowing attempts to invoke non-existent sub-commands without throwing an error.
 This would result in a deeply flawed end-user experience.

-Hence the need for a distinct "routing instance" which allows parent commands to recursively route control to child commands in your hierarchy even when ancestor commands are not aware of the syntax accepted by their distant descendants—while still properly throwing an error when the end user tries to invoke a sub-command
+Hence the need for a distinct _routing program_ which allows parent commands to recursively route control to child commands in your hierarchy even when ancestor commands are not aware of the syntax accepted by their distant descendants—while still properly throwing an error when the end user tries to invoke a sub-command